-ISSUE AREA: BUDGET
+ISSUE AREA: BUDGET & APPROPRIATIONS

 NETWORK Advocates for Federal Policies That:

-Provide resources to create vibrant, healthy communities through federal appropriations
+Create vibrant, healthy communities through federal appropriations.

 Every year, Congress must pass 12 appropriations bills to fund the government.
 It is imperative that these spending bills include adequate discretionary funding for human needs without including damaging policy riders.
 In federal appropriation bills, NETWORK supports increased funding for safe, affordable housing, an accurate census, and secure elections.
 NETWORK urges lawmakers to use federal spending to protect immigrant families rather than funding predatory enforcement that terrorizes immigrant communities.

 Increase funding for human needs and defense the same amount.

 Congress increases funding for the Pentagon every year, across multiple appropriations bills.
 The most obvious are Defense Appropriations and funding for the Department of Homeland Security.
 Human needs funding should not lag behind military spending in our country.
 We must prioritize investment in our domestic communities – in housing, health care, nutrition, and other programs for families and individuals – and not let the defense budget absorb our nation’s vast resources.
 When Congress sets funding levels, therefore, they must raise spending for defense and non-defense programs at equal rates, maintaining parity for these two priorities.